jinmiao/flutter_azure_speech/README.md

   }
 ```

+## Speech to Text

-Obtain the text transcription of the speech by passing in the specific language
+Start the speech recognition process by calling the `getSpeechToText` method.

 ```dart
 Future<void> _startSpeechRecognition() async {